Agent SwarmAgent Swarm

 onboard

 Set up a new swarm from scratch using Docker Compose.
-Interactive wizard that collects credentials, generates docker-compose.yml + .env, starts the stack, and verifies health.
+The interactive wizard collects credentials, generates docker-compose.yml + .env, starts the stack, verifies health, and prints a dashboard deep-link that auto-connects with the generated API URL and key.

 bunx @desplega.ai/agent-swarm onboard